Kyytox/feelings-twitter-ia/README.md

 model.save_pretrained(MODEL)
 ```

-### Collect tweets of one user without RT and Replies and apply IA
+### Collect tweets of one user without RT and Replies and apply Model IA
 ```python
 # API TWiiter